 Use the marker list on the left of the Data Health view to find the required marker, then follow line along to see the gray rectangles that indicate gaps.

 To select the range of a gap, in the Data Health view, double-click the relevant gray rectangle.
-The following image shows a Data Health view and Perspective view of a gap selected for a marker.
+The following image shows a Data Health view and 3D Scene view of a gap selected for a marker.

-The Show all markers buttonshows every single marker in your scene.
-Select this option only if you need to see all markers because if, for example you have someone standing to one side but wearing a full marker set, you’ll see all their markers listed, as well as the markers for the rest of the action in the volume.
+The Show all markers button shows every marker in your scene.
+Select this option only if you need to see all markers because if, for example, someone is standing to one side but wearing a full marker set, you’ll see all their markers listed, as well as the markers for the rest of the volume.
 Normally, it is more useful to have the Show current subject's markers button selected.